pdf-icon

 Description

-TimerCamera is a camera module based on ESP32-D0WDQ6-V3, with onboard 8M PSRAM, using a 3-megapixel camera (OV3660), DFOV 66.5°, capable of capturing photos with a maximum resolution of 2048x1536.
-It features a status indicator and a RESET button, designed with ultra-low power consumption in mind.
-It can achieve timed sleep and wake-up through RTC (BM8563), with a sleep current as low as 2μA.
-The board has a reserved battery interface, allowing users to connect a battery for power supply.
-The module supports WiFi image transmission and USB port debugging, with a bottom HY2.0-4P port output for connecting other peripherals.
-By flashing the firmware through M5Burner, users can directly use Camera-Tool to configure TimerCamera, or process TimerCamera data in UIFlow.
+TimerCamera is a camera module based on the ESP32-D0WDQ6-V3, equipped with an onboard 8MB PSRAM and a 3MP camera (OV3660) with a DFOV of 66.5°, capable of capturing photos at resolutions up to 2048x1536.
+It features a status indicator and a RESET button, focusing on ultra-low power consumption design.
+Through the RTC (BM8563), it supports timed sleep and wake functions, with sleep current as low as 2μA.
+The board has a reserved battery connector for user-supplied battery power.
+The module supports Wi-Fi image transmission and USB port debugging, with a bottom HY2.0-4P port output for connecting other peripherals.
+Using M5Burner to flash the firmware, the TimerCamera can be configured directly via Camera-Tool, or the data can be processed in UiFlow.

 Features